 The Board is comprised of independent, internal and co-opted members.

 Profiles of each of our current Board members can be found below.
-Details regarding their additional charitable interests have been collated to meet the requirements of our principal regulator the Higher Education Funding Council for England.
+Details regarding their additional charitable interests have been collated to meet the requirements of our principal regulator the Office for Students.

 Jenny Body OBE